almahoozi/envx/README.md

   would be decrypted.
 If the experimental mechanism above is enabled, `envx` will be implicitly prepended to the command; so you can just run `./bin/app` or `go run ./cmd/app`.

+### Global Flags

+- `-n` or `--name`: Name of the env file variant to be used.
+Appends .{name} to the filename.
+Default is empty.
+Setting name to local for example will use .env.local (if -f is default)
+- `-f` or `--file`: Name of the env file to be used.
+Default is .env.
+Setting the name to .custom will use .custom as the env file. -n is appended to the filename if set.